 Be skeptical of emails or texts claiming to be from companies or charities with peculiar asks or messages.
 Instead of clicking on a link within the email or text message, it's best to go straight to the company's website or contact customer service.

 Cyber scrooges take advantage of peoples' generosity during the holiday season.
 Knowing that many people enjoy making donations during this time of year, cybercriminals will likely pose as a charity online as a ploy to collect financial data and money from unsuspecting users.
 Be extra careful and research the charity before you provide your personal information and donation.

 The holidays are an easy time to scam people by creating enticing ads on social media, sending emails with amazing offers, and even texting “free gift" offers.
 If you see an ad or receive a suspicious email, don’t click it.
 If it is a vendor you are familiar with, visit the site directly to see if the deal is real.

-Since many people do a lot of their holiday shopping online, users should also beware of shipping notification scams.
+Since many people do holiday shopping online, users should also beware of shipping notification scams.
 Many people have fallen victim to these scams throughout the year.